preethy-ak/chat-metrics/README.md

   selects Lazada-only data, CSAT shows "N/A".
 - **Sync alert is manual**, triggered by a button in the app (not a scheduled job), per your answer.
 It compares each platform's most recent data date to today and flags anything more than 1 day behind as "Not synced."
+Clicking **"Check sync status"** now shows three levels of detail: a **platform-level overview** (as before), an expandable **Seller ID-level detail** table (Platform + Merchant/Seller ID, from the three tracker workbooks), and — if a TC Usage Summary file is loaded — an expandable **Nickname / Channel-level detail** table (Platform + Merchant/Seller ID + Nickname/Channel, e.g.
+  "lazada-12", from that file's `CHANNEL`/`NICKNAME_ID` column).
+The platform-level rollup can mask a single store that's stopped syncing while the rest of its platform still looks current — the two detail levels catch that.
+The email alert still summarizes at the platform level.

 Still needs your input before the email feature is real: